ironhack-labs/lab-react-financial-data-graphing/README.md

 - Create Pull Request so your TAs can check up your work.

 # Instructions

-We have already created a JavaScript file to add all your AJAX code: `public/javascripts/financial-data.js`

 The app will be a super simple exercise where we are going to represent some data in a line chart.